-Rule 67 - Alteration or extension of structures
+Rule 67104 - Alteration or extension of structures

-- (a) Unless otherwise stated in the Plan, the alteration or extension of any structure in, on, under or over the bed of any lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A; and - (i) the structure is lawfully established; and - (iii) the alteration or extension does not involve an increase in the number or area of any support structures in the bed of the lake, river or modified watercourse. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S. - (b) Unless otherwise stated in this Plan, the alteration or extension of any structure in, on, under or over the bed of any lake, river or modified watercourse and any associated bed disturbance and discharge resulting from the carrying out of the activity that does not meet one or more of the conditions of Rule 67(a) is a restricted discretionary activity.
+- (a) Unless otherwise stated in the Plan, the alteration or extension of any structure in, on, under or over the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A; - (i) the structure is lawfully established; and - (iii) the alteration or extension does not involve an increase in the number or area of any support structures in the bed of the lake, river or modified watercourse.

+Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+The responsibilities regarding archaeological sites are set out in Appendix S.